 4. Breathability Advantage: Synthetic

 Down is such an effective insulator because it traps your body heat and keeps it there.
 Synthetics, on the other hand, aren’t as good at trapping heat and therefore breathe much more effectively.
-You’ll really notice the difference during high-exertion activities: synthetic insulation has a way of regulating your body heat so that you don’t get too hot or too cold.
-If you were to wear a down jacket when hiking quickly or cross-country-skiing, for example, you would overheat rather quickly.
-But a good synthetic can keep you warm while still allowing enough air to escape.
-For these reasons, synthetic jackets are ideal for activities like climbing, biking, ski touring, and others.
+You’ll really notice the difference during high-exertion activities: synthetic insulation has a way of regulating your body temperature so that you don’t get too hot or cold.
+If you were to wear a down jacket when hiking or cross-country-skiing, however, you would overheat rather quickly.
+In short, a good synthetic can keep you warm while still allowing enough air to escape.
+For these reasons, synthetic jackets are ideal for activities like climbing, biking, and ski touring (but keep in mind that the amount of insulation also matters here).
 And you always can throw on a breathable softshell jacket on top for added protection.

-We consider durability to be a tie, and with either type of insulation, it’s key to treat it well.
+We consider durability to be a tie, with each insulation having their advantages and disadvantages.
+You won’t want to wear your down jacket around rock or sharp branches, but it’s likely too warm (and not breathable enough) to have it on during activity anyways.
+Treated well, down products should have a very long life (we’re still using our dad’s sleeping bag from the 70s).
+Conversely, synthetic products have a limited lifespan from the start, but most can take a beating much better than down.
+And with either type of insulation, it’s key to treat it well.
 Proper storage is essential, including keeping your jacket or sleeping bag unstuffed in your gear closet.
 And cleaning the item on occasion can help remove oils and dirt.
 For sleeping bags in particular, it’s not a bad idea to use a simple silk liner to prevent your body oils from being in constant contact with the fibers throughout the night.